drelhaj/OsmanReadability/README.md

 # Osman Readability Metric

 <h3>About</h3>
-Open Source tool for Arabic text readability
+Open Source tool for Arabic text readability (updated on 17/April/2020)

 The tool is a Java open source to calculate readability for Arabic text with and without diacritics (Tashkeel).
 The tool works better with diacritics added in (we provide a method to allow you add diacritics to plain Arabic text).